 — Rhode Island Research & Reports —

-Chores Service Programs in Rhode Island, 2019 Research
+Chores Service Programs in Rhode Island

 In 2015, focus groups were conducted statewide to inform the development of the 2016 Aging in Community Report.
 Among the key findings of those interviews and conversations with older adults across Rhode Island was the need for support services that would allow them to remain in their own homes.
 Those supports include affordable help with homemaker and home repair/maintenance chores for older adults in owner-occupied homes.
 Subsequent to the release of that report, Age-Friendly Rhode Island’s “Supports to Remain at Home” working group recognized a the need to develop a central resource for service providers when searching for home chores help for older adults living at home.
 Workgroup members felt the first step in addressing the situation was to create a resource analysis that identifies the location of existing home chore programs and summarizes how they serve older adults.

 Aging in Community Subcommittee Strategic Plan Progress Report Details Significant Progress Made Towards Building an Age-Friendly Rhode Island